kyriemao/T5QR/README.md

 ```bash
 bash run_train.sh
 ```
 You can set the maximum training epochs to `num_train_epochs`.
 But the early stopping will be triggered when the dev loss does not decresae for two consecutive periods of model saving.
+Therefore, you should use the third-to-last saved model as the final model.

 ## Inference
 ```bash